Richard Allan, Baron Allan of Hallam: Post political career

 From June 2009 to September 2019 Allan was employed by Facebook as Director of Policy in Europe, responsible for representing the company and lobbying EU governments on matters of concern to it.
 He was previously Head of Government Affairs for Cisco Systems UK.
 Allan has given various interviews responding to media concerns about Facebook, and in January 2012 he gave evidence to the Leveson Inquiry on Facebook's attitude to malicious posting and to privacy.

 He is a visiting fellow of the Oxford Internet Institute and deputy chairman of the British Committee for the Reunification of the Parthenon Marbles.

 Personal life

 Allan married Louise Netley on 25 May 1991 in Bath, Somerset.
 They have since separated.
 Allan has three daughters.
-Rosie Mae Allan, born Sept 30th 1988 and twin daughters with his current partner.
+Rosie Mae Allan, born on 30 September 1988, and twin daughters with his current partner.